olton/mina-node-monitor/README.md

 - `publicKey` - node key for getting balance
 - `telegramToken` - your telegram bot token
-- `telegramChatID` - chat id(s), if there are several, must be separated by commas
+- `telegramChatID` - chat id(s) for balance info, if there are several, must be separated by commas
+- `telegramChatIDAlert` - chat id(s) for alerting, if there are several, must be separated by commas
 - `balanceSendInterval` - the interval with which the server will send the current balance in telegrams
 - `alertInterval` - the interval with which the server will check node state and send alerts in telegrams
 - `blockDiff` - difference in blocks with MinaExplorer at which an alert will be sent